slashdevslashurandom/gxter/README.md

 according to the character tables built into the program.
-Custom tables may be used to add support for non-EFIGS versions of the game (for example, the Japanese release, or any of the bootleg translations) -- in fact, two tables are provided for common Russian releases of GTA: VC and SA.
+Custom tables may be used to add support for non-EFIGS versions of the game (for example, the Japanese release, or any of the bootleg translations) -- in fact, two tables are provided for common Russian releases of GTA VC and SA.

 The text format is using TOML as a base and has the following structure:
 ```